“Lady with a Unicorn” by Raphael

 Let us welcome in November with one of the artists of the Italian High Renaissance.

-In this piece, Raphael paints a Florentine girl.
-She is wearing a red gamurra with low shoulders and wide sleeves.
+In this piece, Raphael paints a Florentine girl wearing a red gamurra with low shoulders and wide sleeves.
 Her shoulders exhibit the unnatural deep sloping angle which was a sign of beauty in the Renaissance.
 She sits in a loggia with a Florentine landscape behind her.
 This has been interpreted as a wedding portrait.
 Many details within the painting are heavy with symbolism, from the unicorn’s promise of chastity to the knot, gemstones, and pearl stone on the necklace.
 The woman sits in the contrapposto pose, when the subject is depicted at half turn; a compositional trend made famous by the “Mona Lisa”.

 For hundreds of years, this painting was believed to have been made by Pietro Perugrino, an Italian artist contemporary with Raphael.
 In the mid-1600s, the painting had been altered, with the addition of a cloak, broken wheel, and palm frond, covering over the unicorn exposed today.
 This added to the confusion and misidentification, and it was identified as a painting of Saint Catherine of Alexandria, who was seen with her usual relics of a broken torture wheel and palm frond.
 It is unclear why the painting was altered over a century later.
 It has been speculated that perhaps a new owner wanted to remove the mythical aspect of the painting and replace it with a more severe martyrdom aspect.